 The results of the ISI will be documented and provide an estimated value of all repairs that were completed in all living areas of the home and the exterior of the home.
 The program shall require proof of permitting and inspection for any reimbursable repair activity for which a permit is required.
-For any completed work that required a permit but was not used or didn't receive final inspection clearance will not be reimbursable.
+Any completed work that required a permit but was not used or didn't receive final inspection clearance will not be reimbursable.
+In cases where it is unclear whether a permit was required, the Program shall have discretion to determine permitting requirements based on the scope, nature, and extent of completed work.
+This determination may include consulting with the building department having jurisdiction.
+The Program may also remove specific line items from reimbursement consideration if the work performed clearly requires a permit, such as roofing, HVAC replacement, rewiring of a home, major plumbing and no proof of permitting or inspection is available.